 Home Office Tip #3: Create a Comfortable Space for You

 You will need, for sure, a desk in your office, where you will be doing most of the work at.
 But besides from that, you will need a space for you to relax and take a breath after working.
+A space where you can drink your coffee or use your coffee maker to create great smells to relax

 A comfortable couch at the corner of the room, an armchair or a piece furniture of your choice.
 You could use that piece of furniture to read at, drink or eat something and generally do what makes you feel happy and relaxed.